About Us

 Why Wool?

-Irish wool is durable, renewable, and deeply tied to the land.
-Unlike synthetic textiles, wool is biodegradable, naturally insulating, and long-lasting, making it one of the most sustainable materials available.
-Each region of Ireland produces wool with distinct qualities, shaped by local breeds and landscapes, giving Irish wool a character that cannot be replicated elsewhere.
 By choosing Irish wool, consumers and makers support farming communities, reduce dependence on synthetic fibers, and preserve a resource that has sustained Ireland for generations.
-Wool’s versatility extends from clothing and textiles to craft and design, ensuring its continued relevance in both traditional and modern contexts.
-Recognizing its value means supporting a material that is practical and environmentally responsible.
+Wool’s versatility extends from clothing and textiles to craft and design, ensuring its relevance in both traditional and modern contexts.
+Recognizing its value means supporting a material that is both practical and environmentally responsible.